 This bill amends several sections of the Idaho Code related to the Idaho Launch Grant Program and the In-Demand Careers Fund.
 It introduces new definitions, including the establishment of an "Advisory board" to oversee the program, and revises existing definitions to clarify eligibility criteria for students and institutions.
 Notably, it specifies that eligible coursework must be limited to programs requiring no more than an associate degree or equivalent training, and outlines the conditions under which grants can be awarded, including prioritization based on the pursuit of in-demand careers and financial need.
-The bill also mandates that grant funds must be expended within three years and establishes a cap on the amount that can be awarded to each eligible student.
+The bill also mandates that the executive director of the workforce development council administer the program and report annually to the legislature on various metrics related to grant applications and outcomes.

 Statutes affected: Bill Text: 72-1204, 72-1205, 72-1206